The Parable of The Fossil

 She looked at the little teeth.

-She looked at the wriggly legs frozen in place.
+She looked at the tiny legs, curled and frozen in place.

 “Momma?”